JaehaKim97/EDTR/README.md

 We use [CUB200](https://www.kaggle.com/datasets/wenewone/cub2002011?select=CUB_200_2011) dataset for classification, and [VOC2012](https://www.kaggle.com/datasets/gopalbhattrai/pascal-voc-2012-dataset) dataset for segmentation and detection.
 (The download link is not official, but it is from Kaggle, as the official link often works slowly.)

-Download the `archive.zip` file by clicking the "Download" button in the upper-right corner, then place it in the `datasets/source` directory.
-After that, execute the following commands:
+Download the `archive.zip` file by clicking the "Download" button in the upper-right corner and selecting "Download dataset as zip".
+Then, place it in the `datasets/source/` directory and execute the following commands:

 ```shell
 python datasets/preprocess/cub200.py  # for CUB200